shubham-saini18/DS-python-AU/README.md

 # Team Python Assignment

 This repository holds Python assignment workflow where each team member works independently in their own branch.
-The `main` branch is protected and managed by the admin.
+The `master` branch is protected and managed by the admin.

 ---

 ## Quick overview
-- The admin publishes one or more tasks (as markdown files) in `main`.
+- The admin publishes one or more tasks (as markdown files) in `master`.
 - Each member implements the task in their personal branch.
-- Do not merge member branches into `main` — `main` is admin-managed.
+- Do not merge member branches into `master` — `master` is admin-managed.

 ---

 ## Task files (naming convention)
-- Tasks are provided as markdown files in `main` and use a numbered naming convention:
+- Tasks are provided as markdown files in `master` and use a numbered naming convention:
   - `task1.md`, `task2.md`, ...
 - The admin will indicate which task(s) to complete.
 If multiple task files exist, follow the admin's instruction about which one to work on (for example, "Complete task2.md").
 - Starter code, if any, will be provided alongside the task file or referenced inside the task markdown.